sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 ## Parallelism

 Let's think back to our original example.
 Our biggest problem is that we were processing the posts array completely serially.
-With a small tweak, we can make it process each post in parallel, by initiating processing for every post then waiting for them all to finish.
+With a small tweak, we can make it process each post in parallel, by initiating processing for every post then waiting for them all to finish with a `Promise.all`.

 {% highlight javascript %}
 async function buildPostsSummary() {